temporalio/documentation/kb/temporal-cluster-install-options.md

 ---
-slug: temporal-cluster-install-options
+slug: install-temporal-clusters-for-development
-title: Temporal Cluster options
+title: Install Temporal Clusters for development
 tags:
   - kb-article
 date: 2022-06-07T00:00:00Z
 ---

-When developing Temporal Applications, you can use a [Temporal Cluster](/concepts/what-is-a-temporal-cluster) and interact with the [Temporal Client](/concepts/what-is-a-temporal-client) APIs and [tctl](/tctl) commands.
+The following section list different methods of deploying your [Temporal Clusters](/concepts/what-is-a-temporal-cluster) locally, so that you can use and interact with the [Temporal Client](/concepts/what-is-a-temporal-client) APIs and [tctl](/tctl) commands to test and develop applications.

-You can quickly run a [Temporal Cluster](/concepts/what-is-a-temporal-cluster) in various ways.
-The following are a few of our favorites:

 - [Docker](#docker-compose): Using Docker Compose makes it easy to develop your Temporal Application.
 - [Gitpod](#gitpod): One-click deployments are available for Go and TypeScript.